Predicting Distributions of Physical Activity Profiles in the NHANES Database Using a Partially Linear Fr\'echet Single Index Model: The Partially Linear Fréchet Single Index Regression Model

-Let $Y_i$ be the quantile function of daily activity levels corresponding to the $i$-th participant.
-In what follows, we will build the regression by directly modeling the pointwise mean function of $Y_i(t)$ on the covariates, $t \in [0,1]$.
-The choice to use the quantile function as a characterization of the physical activity distribution can be explained as follows.
-First, because the distributions represented by the $Y_i$ are a mixture of a mass at 0 and an absolutely continuous distribution for positive values, a density representation that ignores inactivity time is not appropriate.
-Moreover, the quantile function is practically less restrictive than, for example, the cumulative distribution function, which must take values between 0 and 1.
-Finally, and perhaps most importantly, the quantile function is known to be intimately connected to the well-established Wasserstein geometry on the space of distributions \cite{villani2009optimal, peyre2019computational, panaretos2019statistical}.
-Briefly, if $\mu$ and $\nu$ are two suitable measures on $\mathcal{R}$ with finite second moment, and if $Q_\mu$ and $Q_\nu$ are their corresponding quantile functions, then $d_{W_2}(\mu,\nu),$ the Wasserstein distance between $\mu$ and $\nu$, is known to be equivalent to the $L^2$ distance between $Q_\mu$ and $Q_\nu$, that is,
+Let $Y_i$ be the empirical quantile function of daily activity levels corresponding to the $i$-th participant.
+In what follows, the regression is built by directly modeling the pointwise mean function of $Y_i(t)$ on the covariates, $t \in [0,1]$.
+Using the quantile function to characterize the physical activity distribution can be explained as follows.
+First, a density or cumulative distribution function (cdf) representation that ignores inactivity time is inappropriate because the distributions represented by the $Y_i$ are a mixture of a mass at zero and a continuous distribution for positive values.
+There are other practical reasons to prefer quantile functions.
+For instance, quantile functions are less constrained than cdfs or density functions.
+For example, one may add two quantile functions or multiply one by any positive constant to produce another, but not so for cdfs or densities.
+This is crucial for predictive modeling, since applying a post hoc adjustment to a model prediction to obtain a valid distributional representation can affect both interpretation and introduce distortions that are more prominent for cdfs or densities than for quantile functions \cite{petersen2021wasserstein}.
+Second, modeling the mean quantile function is directly related to \textit{optimal transport} through the \textit{Wasserstein metric}, offering a natural framework for understanding biological phenomena \cite{zhang2011functional,villani2009optimal, peyre2019computational, panaretos2019statistical}.